skumar5011987/atlys_assignment/README.md

     cd <repository-directory>

-2. Create and activate a virtual environment: conda create -n venv python==3.9 # make sure conda is installed to your sistem conda activate venv or python -m venv venv source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+2. Create and activate a virtual environment:

+    'conda create -n venv python==3.9' # make sure conda is installed to your system conda activate venv
+    or

+    python -m venv venv
+    source venv/bin/activate  # On Windows use `venv\Scripts\activate`